Everything you need to know about how and when you get paid, including how to understand your pay statement and other pay-related information.

 New to the Canadian workforce?
 Watch and learn from this video, courtesy of the Canadian Payroll Association.

 If you are on salary, you will be paid on the 15th and last day of the month.
 If you are paid hourly, paydays are the 8th and 23rd of the month.
 Paydays falling on holidays or weekends are moved to the preceding non-holiday day.

 Typically you will be paid by direct deposit—the electronic transfer of payment directly from UBC to your designated Canadian bank account.

-On occasion the form potentially may not arrive before a payroll cut-off, in which case a cheque would be produced and sent by mail to your home/postal address as it is on your employee record.
+If you submit your direct deposit form to your hiring department, on occasion the form may not arrive prior to a payroll cut-off, in which case a cheque would be produced and sent by mail to your home/postal address as it is on your employee record.